 The Middlesex Chapel is home to members of the Middlesex Regiment.
 The flags in the chapel are the colour of the Middlesex Regiment - the empty pole belongs to a flag that was lost during WW2.
 Behind the altar stands William Holman Hunt’s Light of the World painting.

 The American Memorial Chapel

 At the east end of the Cathedral behind the High Altar is the American Memorial Chapel, also known as the Jesus Chapel.
-This part of the Cathedral was destroyed during the Blitz and as part of the restoration it was decided that the people of Britain should commemorate the 28,000 Americans stationed in the UK during WW2.
+This part of the Cathedral was destroyed during the Blitz and as part of the restoration it was decided that the people of Britain should commemorate the 28,000 Americans in the UK who died during WW2.
 The images that adorn its wood, metalwork and stained glass include depictions of the flora and fauna of North America.
 The windows feature the American state symbols and the limewood panelling incorporates a rocket - a tribute to America's achievements in space.

 The Knights Bachelor Chapel

 The Chapel of the Imperial Society of Knights Bachelor is also known as St Martin's Chapel.
 The Chapel was dedicated by HM the Queen in 2008.
 The Chapel is panelled with English oak and in it, in two elegant cases, are kept the registers which contain the names of all Knights Bachelor (deceased) from 1257 to date and also the Founder Knights' and Benefactors' Book.
 Near them is displayed Queen Victoria's sword with which she knighted many famous men; this is on loan from Wilkinson Sword Ltd.

 The Order of the British Empire Chapel